August 7-9, 2023

 Details & requirements found here.

 Abstract – Include an abstract, 550 words minimum up to 2 pages max, for your proposal that provides detail of the session, what will be covered, who it is intended for, how it will be presented, etc. All abstracts will be reviewed for acceptance.
 Accepted abstracts will be invited to present.
-Accepted abstracts are also invited submit a proceedings paper submission for review to be accepted into the conference proceedings. *Abstract submissions are required to be entered in both the abstract field of the submission form as well as uploaded in .docx format as a ‘proposal file’ for review.
+Accepted abstracts are also invited submit a abstract paper submission for review to be accepted for presentation. *Abstract submissions are required to be entered in both the abstract field of the submission form as well as uploaded in .docx format as a ‘proposal file’ for review.

 After submitting your proposal by the deadline, use the menu at Submission and select “Add Files to Submission” to upload your PowerPoint file in PPT or PPTX format (without audio or video).
 Also, at least one author must confirm by registering by the Confirmation Deadline.

-The Conference Review Policy requires that each proposal will be peer-reviewed by at least two reviewers for inclusion in the conference program, and conference proceedings.
+The Conference Review Policy requires that each abstract proposal will be peer-reviewed by at least two reviewers for inclusion in the conference program.

-- Capability to interact with your session’s participants (async) prior to, during and after the event.
+- Capability to interact with your session’s participants prior to, during and after the event.

 - Technical support for online presentation platform.